FLCAC-admin/uslci-content/docs/submission_handbook/field-conventions/inputs.md

 [**Return to Metadata Guidance Tables List**](../02-how-to-publish-in-the-uslci.md#metadata-guidance-tables)

-This set of tables includes conventions for the following fields in this tab of openLCA:
+This table includes conventions for the following set of fields in this tab of openLCA:

 - [Inputs](#inputs)